-When the seller unlocks the iCloud account your device will be free to setup as your own.
-It won’t ask for the previous owners Apple ID or password again.
+When the seller unlocks the iCloud account you will be able to setup your device as your own.
+It won’t ask for the previous owners’ Apple ID password again.

 If the seller refuses to help or doesn’t get back to you try the next step…

-If you have a local Apple Store then you can visit them and request they unlock it.
+If you have a local Apple Store then you can visit them and request they unlock iCloud.

 You will need proof of ownership such as the original receipt.

-You will also need to prove that ownership has transferred from the original owner to you.
-For example show a print out of the eBay transaction and the payment confirmations.
+You will also need to prove that ownership has transferred from the previous owner to you.
+For example, show a print out of the eBay transaction and the payment confirmations.

-Apple may also help if the original owner has passed away and you want to gain access to the device.
+Apple may also help if the owner has passed away and you want to gain access to an iCloud locked iPhone.

 They will check if it is a stolen iPhone first.
 If they see that it has been stolen they will not help you.

 They will also refuse to help you if you can’t prove beyond any doubt that it’s your iPhone.
-Apple needs to be 100% sure you are the rightful owner and if they have the slightest doubt they are not allowed to help.
+Apple needs to be 100% sure you are the rightful owner and if they have the slightest security concerns they are not allowed to help.